Mikoyan-Gurevich MiG-15: Taiwan Straits crisis

 After the Korean War ended, Communist China turned its attention back to Nationalist China on the island of Taiwan.
 Chinese MiG-15s were in action over the Taiwan Strait against the outnumbered Nationalist Air Force (CNAF) and helped make possible the Communist occupation of two strategic island groups.
 The US had been lending support to the Nationalists since 1951 and started delivery of F-86s in 1955.
 Sabres and MiGs clashed three years later in the Quemoy Crisis.

 Throughout the 1950s, MiG-15s of China's People's Liberation Army Air Force (PLAAF) frequently engaged Republic of China (ROC) and US aircraft in combat; in 1958 a ROC F-86 fighter achieved the first air-to-air kill with an AIM-9 Sidewinder air-to-air missile against a PLAAF MiG-15.

 Vietnam

 Vietnam operated a number of MiG-15s and MiG-15UTIs for training only.
 There is no mention of the MiG-15 being involved in any combat against American aircraft in the early stages of the Vietnam War.

 Other events

-The first man in space, Yuri Gagarin, was killed in a crash during a March 1968 training flight in a MiG-15UTI due to poor visibility and miscommunication with ground control.
+The first person in space, Yuri Gagarin, was killed in a crash during a March 1968 training flight in a MiG-15UTI due to poor visibility and miscommunication with ground control.